QianWanghhu/FFExplore/README.md

 6. To recreate plots, run `apply/create_figures.py`

-   Note that an Excel file will be created in the case of Figure 4.
+   Note that an Excel file will be created in the case of Figure 4 and further polishing work may be needed to achieve the Figure 4 as the one in the paper.